Rokiis1/roadmap/test_case_design/test_case_design.md

 - **Positive and Negative Test Cases:** Both expected (positive) and unexpected (negative) behaviors are tested.
 - **Not Executed Test Cases:** Test cases that have been defined but not yet executed.
-- **Scenario:** A high-level description of a specific situation or user interaction that needs to be tested.
+- **Functional and Non-Functional Test Cases:** Both functional requirements (what the system should do) and non-functional requirements (how the system should perform).
 - **Boundary and Edge Cases:** Tests the boundaries and edges of input ranges.
-- **Functional and Non-Functional Test Cases:** Both functional requirements (what the system should do) and non-functional requirements (how the system should perform).
 - **Preconditions and Postconditions:** Specifies the conditions that must be met before and after the test is executed.
 - **Test Case-Based Specification Table:** Focuses on individual test cases derived from scenarios, providing detailed descriptions of what needs to be tested.
 - **Scenario-Based Test Specification Table:** Focuses on scenarios and includes detailed information about each scenario, along with the test cases and steps.